21-ways/21-ways.github.io/ch0-03-quick-and-dirty.md

 the necessary work, which, in turn, means that most people will have to learn the hard way: they will have to deal with bitcoin out of necessity.

+[^sat]: In pre-bitcoin times, we would call this a penny.

 That being said, it is definitely possible to understand Bitcoin and the implications that its continued existence will bring about.
 If this